Bands

 Craig took up the position of Musical Director with Burry Port in the summer of 2008.
 In 2008/09 the band undertook several performances of The Planets, an innovative concert project created in partnership by Craig, Professor Mark Brake and arts professional Judi Hughes.
 In the summer of 2009 it then hit the headlines in the UK and world media, undertaking their first international appearance by participating in the World Military Music Festival, held in Tripoli, Libya.
 16 nations from 5 continents (Algeria, Australia, Austria, Egypt, France, Italy, Kenya, Libya, Malta, Mexico, New Zealand, Pakistan, Russia, Senegal, Tunisia, UK) were represented in the Festival, and Burry Port performed as part of the world class cast of military and civilian performers that assembled, and comprised of brass & military bands, medieval flagwavers (Sbandieratori Italia), pipe bands and dancers (the Waza Afrika Kenyan Dancers; Russian State Ballet Company and Nalmes State Academic Dance Company).

-Under Craig's baton Burry Port also undertook their first major commission in 2010, Andrew Powell & Menna Elfyn's 'Y Dyn Unig', a cantata on a Welsh theme for tenor soloist, harp, mixed chorus, children's choir and brass band, which the band premiered at the Lyric Theatre, Carmarthen as part of the 2010 arts project The Red Lady of Paviland, further information on which can be found in the projects section of this site.
+Under Craig's baton, in 2010 Burry Port also undertook their first major musical commission, Andrew Powell & Menna Elfyn's 'Y Dyn Unig', a cantata for tenor soloist, harp, mixed chorus, children's choir and brass band, which the band premiered at the Lyric Theatre, Carmarthen as part of the 2010 arts project The Red Lady of Paviland.
+Artists featured in the performance included the tenor Robyn Lyn and former Royal harpist Claire Jones.
+Further information on the project can be found in the projects section of this site.

-Under Craig's leadership Burry Port were also successful in competition, winning the 2008 WWBBA Championships, becoming the overall 2009 Welsh League Champions, and qualifying for the prestigious Grand Shield contest at the 2010 Senior Cup.
+During Craig's tenure Burry Port were also highly successful in competition, winning the 2008 WWBBA Championships on Philip Sparke's "Between the Moon & Mexico", becoming the overall 2009 Welsh League Champions following successful performances of Dr. Peter Graham's "Montage", and qualifying for the prestigious Grand Shield contest on their performance of Herbert Howells' "Pageantry" in the 2010 Senior Cup.

 Further information on Burry Port Town Band can be found at their website www.burryporttownband.co.uk